pazuzu156/blue-xfce/readme.md

 dots-blue is just a bunch of images.
 Unpack it `tar -xf dots-blue.tgz` and copy the `Dots Blue` folder inside of the extracted folder into `/usr/share/themes`

 ## Fonts
 I use a mixture of fonts.
-First, I use `ttf-dejavu` which can be found in the AUR.
+First, I use `ttf-dejavu` which can be found in the arch repos.
 I also use the `Quicksand` font (which I think is nice).
 Since this isn't in the repos, you can get it from Google Fonts here: https://fonts.google.com/specimen/Quicksand